JorgePe/The-Mindy-Python-s-Confined-Circus/README.md

 A LEGO robotic MIDI band

 ## Intro
 Almost 2 year working at home.
-Lots of noise... mainly from neighbors rebuilding jobs but also from the kids when they were also attending classes from home.
+Lots of noise... mainly from neighbors rebuilding their apartmens but also from the kids while they were also attending classes from home.

 Not easy being an introv'd engineer.
 You get crazy with the noise and the lack of your own "space".